Michael Cabonargi: Cook County Board of Review

 Cabonargi was reelected, unopposed, in 2012, 2016, and 2018.

 In March 2018, Cabonargi's campaign was asked by the Board of Ethics to return $68,950 in funds received from 97 contributions that were in excess of limits.
 Cabonargi complied with the Board of Ethics ruling and returned the $68,950 in donations and cited the multiple changes in county reporting measures.

 In 2020, Cabonargi voiced disagreement with a notion expressed by former Cook County clerk David Orr that the Cook County Board of Review has a "longtime pay-to-play culture" and needed reform.
 Cabonargi said "the Board of Review has ethics protocols in place to ensure transparency and professionalism..."

 In 2022, Cabonargi lost his bid for reelection to the Cook County Board of Review.
 His loss to political newcomer Samantha Steele was considered an upset to the incumbent Cabonargi.
+His tenure on the Board of Review ended on December 5, 2022.